MisanthropicBit/colorise/FAQ.md

 detecting it as of now (apart from hardcoding everything that can be changed in the future), so ``colorise`` opts to **not** support true-color, but only the 256 color palette.

+## Q: *The blink and italic attributes do not work in iTerm.app*

+This has to be enabled manually.
+Go into Preferences -> Profiles -> Text and check the boxes for "Blinking text allowed" and "Italic text allowed".